You will need

 1. When you are satisfied with the first drop, hold up your uncut roll of paper to match the pattern to the edge of the completed drop, marking the roll of paper 5cm beyond where top and bottom of the second drop will finish.

-3. Use a seam roller over the joint between drop one and drop two, to flatten the seams together and ensure that the paper edges are stuck firmly to the wall.
+3. Use a seam roller over the join between drop one and drop two to flatten the seams together and ensure the paper edges are stuck firmly to the wall.
 Immediately clean off any paste that may come through the join.

 4. Continue with your further drops.

-When you come across a fixing, such as switches and sockets, paper over the top and cut a cross in the paper.
+Cut around the fixing.
+When you come across a fixing, such as a switch or socket, paper over the top and cut a cross in the paper.
 Trim the excess a little at a time being careful not to overcut.
 Flatten the paper back against the wall and using a Stanley knife cut neatly around.

-The neatest finish for light switches or sockets is to unscrew the switch/socket plate from the wall and feed it through the hole that you have made in the paper, and then refit the plate on top of the paper.
+Unscrew the fixing.
+The neatest finish for light switches or sockets is to unscrew the switch/socket plate from the wall, feed it through the hole that you have made in the paper and then refit the plate on top of the paper.
 It is important that you first ensure that you have isolated the electric supply.